solana-labs/solana/docs/src/cli/choose-a-wallet.md

 best for you after reading the comparisons above, go with a [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s).
-The [Nano S is well-integrated into Solana's tool suite](../remote-wallet/ledger) and offers an outstanding blend of security and conveinence.
+The [Nano S is well-integrated into Solana's tool suite](../remote-wallet/ledger) and offers an outstanding blend of security and convenience.